ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer.md

 ___

+## New features in the 0.4.0 version

 Nominations for KVR Audio Readers' Choice Awards 2024 are currently open!
 If you like this plugin, please nominate/vote it at the [voting page](http://www.kvraudio.com/readers-choice-awards/2024/?utm_source=kvr_all_kvr_admins_mailing&utm_medium=email&utm_campaign=2024-09-30-ad-8124&utm_content=voting%20page).
 Thank you so much.

+- add parallel filter structure
+- add match-phase filter structure
+- add mixed-phase filter structure
+- add linear-phase filter structure
+- add & change shortcuts
+  - fine-adjust dragger with Shift
+  - find-adjust slider with Shift (changed from Ctrl/Command)
+  - add a dynamic filter with Ctrl/Command + mouse double-clicking
+  - turn on/off dynamic with Ctrl/Command + mouse double-clicking on the dragger
+- change real curves to ideal curves
+- change default FFT order to 12 to increase low-frequency details
+- add phase-flip button and change the `Output` panel layout
+- add more freedom to the plugin window size
+- improve DSP & GUI stability
+- improve DSP & GUI performance

 ## Introduction Video